dotnet/csharplang/proposals/first-class-span-types.md

 ------

-We also add _implicit span conversion_ to the list of standard implicit conversions ([§10.5.4](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/conversions.md#1054-user-defined-implicit-conversions)).
+We also add _implicit span conversion_ to the list of standard implicit conversions ([§10.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/conversions.md#1042-standard-implicit-conversions)).
 This allows overload resolution to consider them when performing argument resolution, as in the previously-linked API proposal.

+There are no additional _explicit conversions_ ([§10.3.1](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/conversions.md#103-explicit-conversions)) other than the _implicit span conversions_.

 We also add _implicit span conversion_ to the list of acceptable implicit conversions on the first parameter of an extension method when determining applicability
 ([12.8.9.3](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#12893-extension-method-invocations)) (change in bold):